bradleysigma/tirules/questions.md

 - Does The Fracture block new tile placement?

 ### Age of Fighters
+- "Fighters cannot transport other fighters" - is this intended to apply only during movement, or does it affect the fighters' use of capacity at all times?
 - Does Vuil'raith still capture ships they destroy?
 If so, are these ships purged or returned when they are spent (or blockaded)?
 - If they are purged, are ships captured by The Stillness of Stars or Vortex also purged when spent?
 - If a player builds a space dock under fighters that are using fleet pool, would this force the fighters out of fleet pool, thereby removing their capacity value?
 - Does the Creuss commander add fighters when the Creuss player moves fighters through wormholes?
+- Does a player add fighters to a system containing just their fighters when the resolve the _Fighter Conscription_ action card?

 ### Civilized Society
 - Are the objective decks turned face up?
 This would impact the _Incentive Program_ agenda.